1998 Detroit Tigers season

 The 1998 Detroit Tigers season was the team's 98th season and the 87th season at Tiger Stadium.
 The Tigers finished in fifth place in their first season in the American League Central with a record of 65–97 (.401), 24 games behind the Cleveland Indians.
 The Tigers were outscored by their opponents 863 to 722.
 The Tigers drew 1,409,391 fans to Tiger Stadium in 1998, ranking 11th of the 14 teams in the American League.
+The Tigers were the first team to lose to the Tampa Bay Rays when they lost 11-8 in their second game of the season.
+They ultimately lost 2 of 3 games in the series, resulting in the first series win for the Rays as well.

 The Tigers missed the playoffs for the 11th straight season, tying a record set between 1973 and 1983.
 It was also the team's fifth consecutive losing season.
 Both streaks would last until 2006.